subhan-nadeem/EZShop/README.md

+##Read the viral article about this project [here!](https://medium.freecodecamp.org/how-we-recreated-amazon-go-in-36-hours-e32a4101d5f0)

-Our presenation video link: https://goo.gl/photos/FkMtHoojQa9b82736
+Our presentation video link: https://goo.gl/photos/FkMtHoojQa9b82736

 # EZShop
 EZShop is a brick-and-mortar modular shopping infrastructure that provides customers with a completely frictionless shopping experience.
 Inspired by the recent innovations revealed by Amazon Go, our team ambitiously wanted to recreate the same experience - on a student budget.
 Furthermore, we wanted to innovate and go one step further - users of Amazon Go have to scan in and out of the store with a barcode to verify their identity.
 We wanted to remove that friction as well, and we did.
 With just everyday mobile devices, and a Raspberry Pi, we created EZShop.